-e preparing for resumption of work one month before the expiration of the parental leave.
+Taiwan sites China sites Vietnam site Childcare leave Employees who need to take care of children are entitled to unpaid leave (referred to as parental leave).
+WNC will inquire about their intention to resume work and assist in preparing for resumption of work one month before the expiration of the parental leave.
 In 2023, WNC's Taiwan sites had a total of 69 employees applying for unpaid parental leave, including 14 males and 55 females.
 From January 2023, after the initial 56 days of maternity leave, female employees giving birth (the primary caregiver) can apply for a further 28 days of paid childcare leave, longer than that prescribed by law; those who choose not to apply for paid childcare leave will have their childcare leave converted to a taxable cash amount.
 As of the end of December 2023, 51 female employees applied for childcare leave and 28 female employees applied for compensation in lieu of childcare leave.
 A total of NTD1,365,752 of was issued.
 Starting from 2022, new childcare leave was implemented according to the latest announcement of Jiangsu Province.
-Both spouses are entitled to 10 days of childcare leave each year before their children reaches the age of 3. childre allowed earlier.
-Under assists social i paid pr matern and po recove for and The lactation rooms at WNC's HQ and S1 have obtained the Hsinchu County Workplace-Friendly Lactation Room Certification and Hsinchu City Friendly Lactation Room Premium Certification.
+Both spouses are entitled to 10 days of childcare leave each year before their children reaches the age of 3.
+Female employees who are more than 7 months pregnant or whose children are under 1 year old are allowed to leave work 1 hour earlier.
+Under the local Labor Act, WNC assists employees in applying for social insurance, and provides paid prenatal check-up leave, maternity leave, miscarriage leave, and postpartum/miscarriage recovery leave.
+Support for mothers and children The lactation rooms at WNC's HQ and S1 have obtained the Hsinchu County Workplace-Friendly Lactation Room Certification and Hsinchu City Friendly Lactation Room Premium Certification.
 The factory nurse regularly checks up on pregnant and breastfeeding employees, and conducts individualized pregnancy and postpartum assessments in coordination with physicians, nursing staff, and industrial safety supervisors.
 Maternity allowance: Pregnant employees or their spouses can apply for a childbirth subsidy of NT\$2,000/child.
-In 2023, a total of 113 applied for the subsidy, with a total amount of NT\$2,26,000.
+In 2023, a total of 113 applied for the subsidy, with a total amount of NT\$226,000.
 WNC Pregnancy Giftset Project: A pregnant employee or her spouse can use the expecting mother handbook to apply for a giftset from WNC.
 The gift set includes a pregnancy handbook, a handbag for the mother, and a gift box for the newborn baby.
 The gifts inside gift boxes are made of 100% organic cotton certified by GOTS and the packaging materials are recycled pulp certified by FSC.
 In 2023, WNC gave away 161 giftsets for pregnant employees, 26% more than 2022.
 WNC has signed special agreements with childcare service providers of Hsinchu City, Hsinchu County, Taoyuan City, Miaoli County, Tainan City and Kaohsiung City to offer preferential childcare discounts to employees.
 As of 2023, a total of 25 childcare service providers were contracted.
 The Kunshan site in China has arranged a spacious and comfortable lactation room.
 In 2018, it was certified as a model lactation room by the Kunshan Municipal Government.
-A lacta within 1 Under employ age of as dete with Partners
+A lactation room has been set up within the site.
+Under the local Labor Act, employees with children under the age of 6 can receive an allowance, as determined by the company.